 Published at Wednesday, October 31st 2018, 06:44:56 AM by Nathan Tremblay.
 Cutlery and Kitchen Knives.
 We did buy this knife just to see if what the man had said was true.
 He did not exaggerate.
 We were hooked.
 Being lightweight is one thing but the balance of this knife was superb.
 The design is sleek and modern in appearance but filled with the Japanese tradition of making some of the world's best cutting steel.

-Published at Thursday, October 25th 2018, 23:36:26 PM.
-Cutlery & Kitchen Knives By Fabien Masse.
+Published at Thursday, November 01st 2018, 23:53:34 PM.
+Cutlery and Kitchen Knives By Mathieu Auger.
 Storing your knives loosely in one of your kitchen drawers is a bad idea, yet many people do exactly that.
 Doing so poses a danger to anyone who opens the drawer.
 Your knives can also be damaged while sliding around among the other cutlery and kitchen tools sharing the drawer.

 Published at Thursday, November 01st 2018, 23:53:17 PM.
 Cutlery and Kitchen Knives By Mathieu Auger.
 Ask most people, and they will tell you that a knife has a blade and a handle.
 Usually that is the limit of the information a person has about knife structure.
 However, knowing a little more helps to choose a good set of knives.
 The handle of a knife is used for holding and for controlling the knife.
 Some handles are made from wood.
 These require careful care and will become damaged, if left soaking in water.
 There are knife handles that are hand carved.
 Synthetic materials, even plastics that are heat resistant, are commonly used for handles.
 Metal handles are also common and provide long life for a handle.